 The first Licensing Round for the EEZ took place in 2010.
 Prior to this, the government invited the Company to make its first choice of two blocks.
 Equator was duly allocated its chosen blocks, Block 5 and Block 12.
-The PSC for Block 5 was signed with the National Petroleum Agency on the 18 April 2012 triggering the payment of a signature bonus of US\$ 2 million, the provision of a performance guarantee for US\$ 5.2 million and commitment to a four year work programme of 2D and 3D seismic acquisition and studies.
-If justified by the results of the seismic surveys, the Company can elect to drill the first exploration well in the following period of two years.
+The PSC for Block 5 was signed with the National Petroleum Agency on the 18 April 2012 triggering the payment of a signature bonus of US\$ 2 million, the provision of a performance guarantee for US\$ 5.2 million and commitment to a four year work programme of seismic acquisition and studies.